HELP · FAQ

 Is my data secure, and where does it live?

-Store data is processed and stored with vetted cloud infrastructure providers under data-processing agreements, with restricted and audited production access.
+Store data is processed and stored using the cloud infrastructure described on our service-provider page, with restricted production access.
 We honor Shopify's protected-customer-data requirements and its mandatory redaction and erasure webhooks.
 Full detail is in the privacy policy.

 Do you sell my data or my customers' data?